 |Pablo Casals Museum||(787) 723-9185||Old San Juan|

-Another common landmark for vacationers is Ateneo Puertorriqueño.
-It is located within Old San Juan.
+Another popular destination is Ateneo Puertorriqueño.
+It is located in Old San Juan.
 Tourists are welcome to tour the on-site museum, which features historical documents and island memorabilia, as well as attend cultural productions such as plays and concerts put on by the center.
 The main goal of Ateneo Puertorriqueño is to promote the arts amongst Puerto Ricans, so much of the facilities offerings are geared towards locals.

 |--||Old San Juan|